DATE: 03/03/2017 - 04/16/2017

 The opening reception is Friday, March 3 from 5 – 8 pm with a talk by the artists at 5 pm.

-Gallery hours are Thursday through Sunday from 10 am – 4 pm and by appointment.
+Gallery hours are Thursday through Sunday from 10 am – 4 pm.

 The exhibition and opening event are free and open to the public.